VladNegara/S-GAIN/README.md

 Contact: b.p.vanoers@student.utwente.nl

-\* Alternatively one may import s_gain from models.IDEAL2025.s_gain_TFv1_FP32_init_only in main.py to run the
-experiments associated with this paper with the current tools for analysis.
-The settings used for the experiments discussed in this paper are also available in run_experiments.py for easy replication.
+\* Alternatively one may load the IDEAL2025 settings to run the experiments associated with this paper for easy replication, with the current tools for analysis.

 ---